 In addition to these Guidelines, zoning and land development regulations play a major role in preserving the community design framework and other physical conditions in the City's historic districts.
-Article 11: Historic Preservation Standards of the Land Development Code defines basic land use standards and other criteria for existing historic properties, as well as new infill development that is appropriate for these areas.
+Article 11: Historic Preservation Standards of the Land Development Code defines criteria for existing historic properties, as well as new infill development that is appropriate for these areas.

-A majority of the City's historic building fabric is concentrated in the six residential historic districts situated near the center of the city and one commercial historic district in the Downtown area.
+A majority of Lakeland's historic building fabric is concentrated in the six residential historic districts situated near the center of the city and one commercial historic district in the Downtown area.
 The six residential districts have either a RA-1, RA-3, RA-4, MF-12, or MF-22 zoning designation.
 The RA zoning designation permits detached single-family houses at lower densities on lots that are consistent with established neighborhood development patterns.
-Where properties meet certain site development criteria, other building types such as accessory dwelling units, cottages, single-family attached structures and small mixed-use structures are also permitted in RA zoning districts.
-The RA-3 and RA-4 zoning designations permit moderate density single-family attached and multi-family structures in these areas.
-Under the RA zoning designation, all new infill structures are required to include a front porch or stoop feature to be consistent with existing neighborhood architectural patterns.
-MF zoning designations permit multi-family residential densities that range from twelve to twenty-two dwelling units per acre, or small apartment buildings.
+Where properties meet certain site development criteria, other building types such as accessory dwelling units, cottages, and single-family attached structures may be permitted in RA zoning districts with either Compatibility Review or Conditional Use approval from the Planning and Zoning Board.
+Under both the RA and MF zoning designations, new principal residential infill structures are required to include a front porch or stoop feature to be consistent with existing neighborhood architectural patterns.
+MF zoning designations permit multi-family residential densities that range from twelve to twenty-two dwelling units per acre, including small apartment buildings.
+For further information on development regulations required by a property's zoning designation, see Article 3 of the City's Land Development Code.

 Both the RA and MF zoning designations allow for modest increases in density in residential areas throughout the city and permit different types of infill multi-family residential structures.
 These include familiar building types such as triplexes, quad-plexes, townhouses, live-work units; and small apartment buildings.
 Relative to community design, these residential structures are often referred to as the "Missing Middle".
 These are residential building types that are often missing from established neighborhoods or districts that can benefit from greater housing options, an expanded inventory of workforce/affordable housing, infill that strengthens the existing neighborhood fabric, and demographic diversity and densities that support a range of mobility options.
-These "Missing Middle" multi-family structures are compatible infill building types for most of the City's residential historic districts.
+These "Missing Middle" multi-family structures which are smaller in scale and massing to modern mulfi-family structures and often replicate historical multi-family structures, such as quad-plexes and Bungalow courts, are compatible infill building types for most of the City's residential historic districts.